dany0k/dany0k/README.md

 - ⚡ Fun fact: ...
 -->

-&#128187; My name is Daniil Zmaev.
-I am a beginner programmer.
+👋My name is Daniil Zmaev.
+&#128187;I am a beginner programmer.
-I'm interesting in mobile application development.
-I was learning Java for two years.
+&#128241;I'm interesting in mobile application development.
+&#9749;I was learning Java for two years.
-Now I'm learning Kotlin for a change.
+&#129321;Now I'm learning Kotlin for a change.
+&#129302;Currently I'm working on some projects for Android.